hkdeven/wordpress-workflow-actions/README.md

 ## LICENSE

-[Alliedbuildings.com][1] website front end and tools Copyright :copyright: 2016 Allied Steel Buildings.
+Copyright :copyright: 2019 Allied Steel Buildings.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License][4] for more details.